praveenRI007/Basics-of-python-programming/README.md

-the following codes are meant for practical understanding of working of codes so , i have put up this tutorial in .py files . the above tutorial can be mastered in 1hour
+the following codes are meant for practical understanding of working of codes so , i have put up this tutorial in .py files . the above tutorial can be mastered in 1hour i want to read a good python data structures and algorithms book and create a good repo for python as i consider my past upload ie this one not very valid and clear for programmers.